-- 1. Code Compliance Officers should ACT WITH PURPOSE.
+- 1. Staff should ACT WITH PURPOSE.
 It establishes confidence, commands presence and can act as a deterrent to an attack. - 2.
-Code Compliance Officers should eliminate distractions.
-Officers should not do anything that will preoccupy them from safely making observations and interacting with the public. - 3.
-During field interviews, Code Compliance Officers shall ensure that they: - a.
+Staff should eliminate distractions.
+Staff should not do anything that will preoccupy them from safely making observations and interacting with the public. - 3.
+During field interviews, staff shall ensure that they: - a.
 Are in a position of advantage or have an escape route readily available. - b.
 Are alert for warning signs of aggression from both people and animals on the property. - (i) When making contact with an individual, attempt to determine if there are other people or animals on the property.
 Ask for any hazards on the property such as failed septic systems, hazardous electrical, etc. - (ii) Be alert for weapons.
-If an Officer observes what they think is a weapon, the preferred option shall be to end the conversation and leave the area safely and immediately. - 4.
-Code Compliance Officers shall exhibit care when dealing with animals - a.
+If staff observes what they think is a weapon, the preferred option shall be to end the conversation and leave the area safely and immediately. - 4.
+Staff shall exhibit care when dealing with animals - a.
 All animals encountered in the field shall be treated with caution.
 Watch for aggressive or threatening behavior and respond accordingly. - b.
-Have a responsible party secure any animals which may be hostile to a Code Compliance Officer during the inspection. - c.
-Consider asking County Animal Control to assist and secure hostile animals during the inspection.

-- 5. Inspecting Vacant Buildings/Structures - a.
-Code Compliance Officers shall NOT enter a non-residential building/structure that appears to be currently occupied.
-If a building or structure has indications of being occupied the Code Compliance Officer shall attempt to contact a responsible party to determine occupancy and safely make contact with any individual that may be inside the building/structure. - b.
+Have a responsible party secure any animals which may be hostile to staff during the inspection. - c.
+Consider asking County Animal Control to assist and secure hostile animals during the inspection. - 5.
+Inspecting Vacant Buildings/Structures - a.
+Staff shall NOT enter a non-residential building/structure that appears to be currently occupied.
+If a building or structure has indications of being occupied staff shall attempt to contact a responsible party to determine occupancy and safely make contact with any individual that may be inside the building/structure.

+- b.
 In addition to safety concerns, a sign of current occupancy will usually trigger the need to obtain consent or a warrant to continue the inspection. - c.
-Code Compliance Officers should knock loudly and announce their presence when conducting inspections.
+Staff should knock loudly and announce their presence when conducting inspections.
 Wait for a response and continue to look for signs of current occupancy. - d.
-If the Code Compliance Officers is unable to contact a responsible party, law enforcement may be contacted to ensure that the inspection of the building/structure can be made safely. - 6.
-Approaching Vehicles - a.
-Code Compliance Officers shall NOT approach and attempt to contact unknown subjects in vehicles.
-From a position of advantage and with a readily accessible escape route, the Code Compliance Officer can request subjects to exit the vehicle and direct them away from it to make contact. - b.
-If it is not safe to make contact with subjects in a vehicle, the Code Compliance Officer shall immediately withdraw.
-Observations and the appropriate referrals shall be provided to the Compliance Supervisor and/or law enforcement as the circumstances dictate. - 7.
-Issuing Criminal Citations and Detentions/Arrests - a.
+If staff is unable to contact a responsible party, law enforcement may be contacted to ensure that the inspection of the building/structure can be made safely.

+6. Approaching Vehicles

+- a.
+Staff shall NOT approach and attempt to contact unknown subjects in vehicles.
+From a position of advantage and with a readily accessible escape route, staff can request subjects to exit the vehicle and direct them away from it to make contact. - b.
+If it is not safe to make contact with subjects in a vehicle, staff shall immediately withdraw.
+Observations and the appropriate referrals shall be provided to the Compliance Supervisor and/or law enforcement as the circumstances dictate.

+7. Issuing Criminal Citations and Detentions/Arrests

+- a.
 Issuing a criminal citation is commonly referred to as a form of a detention and arrest (or cite release).
-Trained Compliance Officers are authorized to issue criminal citations. - b.
-Code Compliance Officers may order someone to remain at a location in order to issue them a citation; that is a level of detention/arrest considered reasonable.
+Trained compliance officers are authorized to issue criminal citations. - b.
+Staff may order someone to remain at a location in order to issue them a citation; that is a level of detention/arrest considered reasonable.
 It is authorized as long as it does not create an unsafe situation for issuance of the citation. - c.
-Code Compliance Officer shall NOT physically attempt a detention or an arrest.
-If a subject is not compliant with verbal commands, Code Compliance Officers should let them leave the scene (making note of description, vehicle, etc.) or call for law enforcement before continuing contact.
+Staff shall NOT physically attempt a detention or an arrest.
+If a subject is not compliant with verbal commands, staff should let them leave the scene (making note of description, vehicle, etc.) or call for law enforcement before continuing contact.